York Graduate Research School (YGRS) PhD Scholarships

 Open to candidates who:

-You must be commencing your PhD between 1 October 2023 and 1 September 2024 (award deferrals are not permitted).
+You must be commencing your PhD between 1 September 2024 and 1 October 2025 (award deferrals are not permitted).
 Part-time study is permitted, with agreement from your supervisor and department.
+Distance Learners are not eligible for these awards.

 Under sections 158-159 of the Equality Act 2010, positive action is allowed where members of protected groups have been underrepresented within the workforce, or in a particular work group, in the preceding 12 months.
 At York, our data show that people from Black, Asian and Minority Ethnic groups are underrepresented at postgraduate researcher level, so this scheme looks to offer them targeted support.